BlackZork/mqmgateway/README.md

   * **register** (required)

-    Modbus register address in the form of `<network_name>.<slave_id>.<register_number>` Where `register_number` is a decimal starting from 1.
+    Modbus register address in the form of `<network_name>.<slave_id>.<register_number>` If `register_number` is a decimal, then first register address is 1.
+    If `register_number` is a hexadecimal, then first register address is 0.

   *  **register_type** (required)